-Here at pestcemetery we’re always willing to hear what you have to say. (especially if you’re nice when you ask 😉 For me, the jury is still out on this subject but the writer does seem to present some interesting and compelling facts.
+Here at pestcemetery we’re always willing to hear what you have to say. (especially if you’re nice when you ask 😉 For me, the jury is still out on this and I always wonder Why not get service from a pro?
+However debated this subject is, the writer does seem to present some interesting and compelling facts.
 So with that, I’m happy to post her information and I’d love to hear what other pro’s and homeowners alike have to say;

 How do they work?